-In the short time it takes to check off this list of things, it frees up space on your to-do list (if you have a to-do list, which you really should!).
+In the short time it takes to check off this list of things, it frees up space on your to-do list (if you have a to-do list – which you really should).

-But anywho… these things free up your time and your mind-clutter for the week ahead:These 9 things free up your time and your mind-clutter for the week ahead! >> Click To Tweet
+But anyhow… these 9 things can help you free up your time and your mind-clutter for the week ahead:These 9 things free up your time and your mind-clutter for the week ahead! >> Click To Tweet

 Straightening up your house (or apartment, etc.) will totally set you up for a better week.
 Coming home to a clean home is so nice!
 No matter what you think, it shouldn’t take very long to clean – and it will save you a lot of time and stress during the week.
 Plus, a clutter-free home is a clutter-free mind.

-2. Clean out your fridge.
+2.)
+Clean out your fridge.

-3. Plan your meals for the week.
+3.)
+Plan your meals for the week.

 After you clean out your fridge, you have a pretty good idea of what you have and what you plan on buying – so go ahead and plan your meals (and prep them, if possible).
 This will save you lots of time and decision-making during the week!

-4. Wash your comforter & sheets.
+4.)
+Wash your comforter & sheets.

 It’s just one extra load of laundry, but it makes all the difference!
-It feels ah-maz-ing to climb into freshly washed sheets at night.
+It feels ah-mazing to climb into freshly washed sheets at night.
 I’m just weird and I like the idea of starting my week with fresh sheets.
 Plus, you obviously don’t want to sleep on icky germy sheets – ew.

-5. Choose outfits for the coming week.
+5.)
+Choose outfits for the coming week.

 If not for the entire week, at least for the next day.
 I always pick out an outfit for the following day.
 It saves you a lot of time in the morning.
 Plus (at least this is true for me) if I pick out my outfit the night before, I’m more likely to wear something cuter and more put-together.

-6. Write out your to-do list/goals.
+6.)
+Write out your to-do list/goals.

 Get out your calendar and check your appointments and whatnot for the week, and then set up your to-do list and/or goals for the week.
 Write everything down!
 Writing things down is a way to declutter your brain, plus it makes you more likely to actually do what you need to get done.
 Like I said, I’m someone who loves to plan. 😉

-7. Practice self-care.
+7.)
+Practice self-care.

-8. Practice gratitude.
+8.)
+Practice gratitude.

 Now I actually try to write out things for my gratitude jar every morning.
 But I know not everyone wants to do that, so you should at least try to do it once a week!
 This will help you keep your spirits high, keep you in a positive mindset, and help you be more mindful.
 It’s super easy to practice gratitude.
 Just try to write out a list of 10 or so things that you’re thankful for.
-You can use my gratitude list printable to write your list.
+You can use my gratitude list printable or gratitude jar printable to write your list.
 (Details below!)